The NTU Partitioned Matching Game for International Kidney Exchange Programs: The NTU matching game with couples

 \section{The NTU matching game with couples}

 In this section, we study the case where every partition class has size at most 2.
-We show that in this case all four studied problems become efficiently solvable.
-However, deciding the emptiness of the strong core still requires a complicated approach relying on many structural results.
+We show that in this case, deciding membership and deciding existence are efficiently solvable for both the weak and strong cores, although deciding the emptiness of the strong core requires a complicated approach relying on many structural results.
+Somewhat surprisingly, the computational difficulty of optimization is the other way around: it is NP-hard for the weak core, while polynomial-time solvable for the strong core.

-First of all, we may assume without loss of generality that every partition class has size exactly two; otherwise we add an isolated vertex and make it belong to that player.
-With this assumption, the partition classes can be considered as edges, which we call \emph{player edges}.
-The perfect matching defined by the player edges is denoted by $M_0$.
-Sometimes we identify a player and the corresponding player edge, so the edge of player $A$ is also denoted by $A$.
-These edges are not part of the original graph $G=(V,E)$, although $E$ can also contain edges between the two vertices of a player.
+\paragraph{The set $M_0$ of player edges.} First of all, we may assume without loss of generality that every partition class has size exactly two; otherwise we add an isolated vertex and make it belong to that player.
+With this assumption, the partition classes can be considered as graph edges, which we call \emph{player edges}.
+The perfect matching on vertex set $V$ defined by the player edges is denoted by $M_0$.
+For a player $A$, we will denote the corresponding player edge by $\pedge_A$.
+These edges are not part of the original graph $G=(V,E)$, although $E$ can also contain an edge $e=aa'$ between the two vertices of a player $A=\{ a,a'\}$, in which case $\pedge_A$ will be a parallel edge to $e$.
+See Figure~\ref{fig:pedges} for an illustration.

-We say that a path or cycle in $E \cup M_0$ is \emph{$M_0$-alternating} if every other edge is in $M_0$.
-Note that if $uv$ is both in $E$ and in $M_0$, then these two edges form an $M_0$-alternating cycle.
-Given an $M_0$-alternating path or cycle $P$, we can consider the coalition formed by $P\cap M_0$, and the matching on the vertices of the coalition given by $P\cap E$.
-We say that $P$ is a (weakly/strongly) \emph{blocking path or cycle for a given matching $M$} if $P\cap M_0$ is a weakly/strongly blocking coalition for $M$ as witnessed by the matching $P\cap E$.
+We say that a path or cycle in $E \cup M_0$ is \emph{$M_0$-alternating} if it alternates between edges in $M_0$ and edges in $E$.
+Note that if both $E$ and $M_0$ contain edges between vertices $u$ and $v$, then these two parallel edges form an $M_0$-alternating cycle.

+For an $M_0$-alternating path or cycle $P$, we can consider the coalition formed by $\mathcal{P}=\{ i\in [m]\mid \pedge_i\in P\}$, and the matching $P\cap E$ on the vertices of the coalition.
+Let $M\subseteq E$ be an arbitrary matching; we say that $P$ is a (weakly/strongly) \emph{blocking path or cycle for the matching $M$} if $\mathcal{P}$ is a weakly/strongly blocking coalition for $M$, as witnessed by the matching $P\cap E$.